Not sure what to do in Warsaw in one day? Worry not.

 4. Warsaw Uprising Museum (2 Hours)

 Don’t stay at Royal Castle for too long because you don’t want to miss this next Warsaw attraction – The Warsaw Uprising Museum!

 The Warsaw Uprising Museum is a must on any Warsaw trip.
 Dedicated to the Warsaw Uprising of 1944, this museum details one of the most significant historical events in the history of Poland.

 The Warsaw Uprising Museum is also a great way to learn about the events of World War II, which is when the Warsaw Uprising occurred.

-To give you a quick overview of what the Warsaw Uprising is about, it is about the Warsaw residents’ fight for freedom under the German occupation in 1944.
-After years of planning to free Warsaw from the German’s control, the opportunity came in the summer of 1944.
+To give you a quick overview of what the Warsaw Uprising is about, it is about the Polish underground resistance’s fight for freedom under the German occupation in 1944.
+After years of planning to free Warsaw from German control, the opportunity came in the summer of 1944.

 German forces were on retreat from Poland due to the Soviet army advancing from the east.
 The Warsaw resistance army would seize this opportunity to strike the German forces while they are disorganized.
 Eventually, the Poles were to be reinforced by the Red Army (Soviet Union Army) that was advancing towards Warsaw.